 Backup and restoration are two sides of the same coin, both indispensable:

-Different scenarios require different restoration methodsAccidental deletion of a single file, deletion of the entire site, server crash, or changing hosting providers—each situation requires a different restoration strategy.
-Mastering multiple restoration methods allows you to respond calmly in various emergencies.
+Different scenarios require different restoration methodsAccidental deletion of a single file, deletion of the entire site, server crash, changing hosting providers—each situation requires a different recovery strategy.
+Mastering multiple restoration methods allows you to handle various emergencies calmly.

-Quick restoration reduces business lossesEvery minute a website is down may mean traffic loss and order loss.
-Familiarity with the restoration process enables you to bring the website back online in the shortest time.
+Quick recovery reduces business lossesEvery minute a website is down can mean traffic loss and lost orders.
+Familiarity with the recovery process enables you to get your website back online in the shortest time possible.

-Forms a complete loop with the backup articleBackup addresses the question of "how to save data," while restoration addresses "how to recover data."
+Forms a complete cycle with the backup articleBackup addresses the question of "how to save data," restoration addresses "how to recover data."
 Together, they form a complete website data protection plan.

 Preparations Before Website Restoration

-Different problems require different restoration strategies.
+Different problems require different recovery strategies.
 First, clarify the situation you are facing:

 Before starting the recovery, ensure the target environment is ready:

-3. Prepare domain name resolution: If changing servers, set up the domain name pointing in advance
+- Prepare domain name resolution: If changing servers, set up the domain pointing in advance

-Some friends have purchased server space that is relatively small.
-If the website data is large, plus the backup data decompression, the existing website data + backup files + temporary files during backup decompression will greatly exceed the server limits, which can lead to restoration failure.
+Some friends purchase server space that is relatively small.
+If the website data is large, plus the backup data decompression, the existing website data + backup files + temporary files during backup decompression will greatly exceed the server limits, leading to recovery failure.

 Creating a new database is the best option when a website is hacked or infected, to avoid directly overwriting the existing database.
-Keep it temporarily for unexpected needs (in case there are issues with the restored data and the database needs troubleshooting).
+Keep it temporarily for unforeseen needs (in case there are still issues with the recovery that require database investigation).

 Pre-Recovery Checklist

-• [ ] Confirm backup file integrity (whether the file size is normal, whether it can be decompressed)
+- [ ] Confirm backup file integrity (Is the file size normal?
+Can it be decompressed?)

-• [ ] Prepare database account and password (can be distinguished from the previous database)
+- [ ] Prepare database account password (can be distinguished from the previous database)

-• [ ] Test PHP version compatibility in the new environment (recommended to be consistent with or higher than the original environment)
+- [ ] Test PHP version compatibility in the new environment (recommended to be the same as or higher than the original environment)

-Baota Panelis the server website management panel that Naiba has always recommended to beginners, and it is also very simple to operate.
+Baota Panelis the server website management panel that Naiba has always recommended for beginners, and it is also very simple to operate.

 Local backup location